Asalamu alaykum wa rahmatullahi wa barakatu,

 Plastic punched hole wallets

 All you need to do is simply print out the journal pages, and assemble everything into the ring binder; be sure to print out several copies of the last page and slot them throughout the journal.
-I purposely kept the pictures black and white so the kids can either colour them in or paint them.

 To create little envelopes where the children can store things they find, simply attach velcro disks to plastic wallets.